Last updated on March 13th, 2022 at 02:47 pm

 Both Abersoch and Llanbedrog face back over Cardigan Bay towards Snowdonia National Park, so the landscape is stunning, like a water painting.

 Criccieth isn’t the most well-known place on my list, but it is lovely and well worth a visit if you are in Northern Wales.

 I’d highly recommend visiting the ruins of Criccieth Castle and having a wander on the beach.
 You can enjoy a wonderful meal at Tonnau Restaurant at The Caerwylan Hotel.
 The food, service and the view are all fantastic.

 Castle Fish and Chips is another popular spot with both locals and tourists, with people queueing out the door!

-Whilst in the area, you have to visit Portmeirion, an Italian-inspired Welsh village.
+Whilst in North Wales, you have to visit Portmeirion, an Italian-inspired Welsh village.

 At every turn, there is something to see, discover, and photograph.
 Every inch of the village is perfectly designed, in contrast with the wilder forest and coastal paths that surround it.
 But somehow, the combination works, and the colourful buildings blend seamlessly with the Welsh countryside and bay of which it overlooks.

 It’s fun and refreshing, and there’s something magical about the place that makes me feel intrinsically happy by just being there.

 Snowdonia is one of the UK’s most beautiful national parks.
 There are some great things to do in Snowdonia, including climbing Mount Snowdon (more on that below) but even if you don’t climb Snowdon itself, there are lots are great Snowdonia walks to choose from including the Llyn Ogwen circular walk and the Craflwyn, Hafod y Llan and Llyn Dinas circular walk.
 There are some cool places to go wild swimming too.